Whether you’re a beginner or an experienced welder, this page has all the information you need to successfully weld aluminum using the MIG process.

 MIG welding aluminum requires a 100% argon shielding gas or an argon-helium mixture.
 You cannot use the 75/25 Ar/CO2 shielding gas to weld aluminum.

-Carbon dioxide cannot be present in the shielding gas because this is a reactive gas.
+Carbon dioxide cannot be present in the shielding gas because it’s a reactive gas.
 Even a tiny amount of carbon dioxide will devastate the aluminum and create a severely impaired joint.

 Straight argon is typically used, and it’s the least expensive choice.
 However, if welding a thick piece of aluminum, adding helium to the mix increases the heat input, travel speed, and depth of penetration.

-You can read all about shielding gases used for MIG welding in our separate article.
-But, you should stick with 100% argon for most aluminum welding jobs.
+You can read all about shielding gases used for MIG welding in my separate article.

 MIG Welder Settings for Aluminum